varunprajan/varunprajan.github.io/_posts/2024-06-22-how-to-find-the-sample-size-for-an-ab-test.markdown

 categories: jekyll update
 ---

+## Tl;dr

+I discuss:

+- Important implications of the sample size formula for A/B tests with binary metrics
+- How, in one limit, we recover the "law of successes", which tells us we have to run the test long enough to achieve a certain number of success
+- How this law has wide-ranging implications, including:
+	- Explaining why A/B testing at B2B companies differs from that at D2C companies
+	- Why overexposure is not necessarily as bad as we think
+	- How guardrails, in particular, can be very challenging to power

 ## Introduction

 This post could be one sentence.
 I could tell you to use a sample size calculator (e.g., [Evan Miller’s Sample Size Calculator](https://www.evanmiller.org/ab-testing/sample-size.html)), plug in the relevant values (conversion rate, minimum detectable effect, alpha, power), copy the result, and paste it into your A/B test brief.
 Borrowing from quantum mechanics, we might call this approach “[shut up and calculate](https://en.wikiquote.org/wiki/Shut_up_and_calculate)”.
 I have no real objections to it, but it doesn’t make for terribly interesting content.